-Mayumi Enoki was born in Hiroshima and lives and works in Okayama, Japan.
+Mayumi Enoki was born in Hiroshima.
+She lives and works in Okayama, Japan.

 Enoki develops her visual vocabulary through her everyday life.
-For her, it is not only impressive events but also individual moments that are particles of residual time and space, stacking up over a lifetime.
+For her, it is unforgettable events and individual moments that are particles of residual time and space, stacking up over a lifetime.
 By conceptualising this process as stacking with gaps, we can pay attention to relationships and involve the in-between as phenomena in itself.